Adirelle/s6rc-overlay/README.md

     s6-logcmd prog...

-Prints `prog` in green and executes it, standard and error outputs are printing in white and red respectively.
-The final status is shown as 'Success' in green if it 0, else as 'Failed (actual value)' in red.
+Prints `prog` in yellow and executes it.
+Standard and error outputs are colored in white and red, respectively.
+The final status is shown as 'Success' in green if it is 0, or as 'Failed (actual value)' in red in case of failure.

 All outputs are prefixed with `NN>` where NN is a sequential number.
-This helps identify entangled outputs from parallel tasks.
+This helps identifying entangled outputs from parallel tasks.

 ### with-contenv (root only)